Help Aleteia continue its mission by making a tax-deductible donation. In this way, Aleteia's future will be yours as well.

-Respecting those who do not seem to deserve it is probably one of the top three greatest challenges in human relationships.
+Respecting those who do not seem to deserve respect is probably one of the top three greatest challenges in human relationships.
 How do we honor someone’s dignity when they have hurt us, wronged others, or live in ways that we find deeply disordered?
-A Catholic perspective on the matter depends on one central, straightforward principle: every human being is made in the image of God and, as such, has inherent dignity.
+A Catholic perspective on the matter depends on one central, straightforward principle: Every human being is made in the image of God and, as such, has inherent dignity.

 This dignity is not earned through good behavior or moral perfection but is freely given by God – a fact that lies at the heart of Catholic teaching on respect.